 Eliminating military influence and recruitment of youth in public schools.

-Our programs, actions and materials are designed to provide non-military options forstudents, to eliminate the Junior Reserve Officers Training Corps (JROTC) program from NYC high schools, to assure that students and parents understand the context of recruiters’ promises, and to protect students’ privacy rights by restricting the dissemination of personal data being forwarded to recruiters.
+Our programs, actions and materials provide non-military options for students.
+We are working to eliminate the Junior Reserve Officers Training Corps (JROTC) program from NYC high schools, to assure that students and parents understand the context of recruiters’ promises, and to protect students’ privacy rights by restricting the dissemination of personal data being forwarded to recruiters.

 For the military, access to high schools provides and all-important targeted market.
 High schools are the primary source of Army applicants.
 School access is essential to military recruiters precisely because that’s where young people can be found five days a week.
 In fact, the Army’s Recruiter Handbook notes that among key community institutions—churches, civic organizations, businesses—schools have the most significant impact on recruiting.